hzz0024/hzz0024.github.io/_posts/2020/2020-09-01-Outlier_detection_Fish_update.markdown

 - CH vs. REF & HC vs. SR delta_p

-Let us look at the delta_p range.
+Let's look at the delta_p range.
 Because this is a combined p-value method, which means that the delta_p in one population may be small and but very large in the other population.
 In such case, I'd like to check the sum of absolute delta_p for each SNP.

 First check the overall delta_p patterns,